Artworks that create connections between people, places and objects

 About Tine Bech Studio

-Tine Bech Studio merges art with the digital language of technology to create stunning visual projects that that invite wonder, physical interaction and social exchange.
+Tine Bech Studio creates public art, light art, interactive installations, sculptures and games which invite wonder, physical interaction and social exchange.
+The studio merges art with the digital language of technology to create stunning visual projects that consider culture, audience interaction, and physical space.
 Tine is a multidisciplinary artist with a PhD on the subject of play.
-She creates innovative, interactive art, and designs extraordinary, playful and meaningful artworks in the public realm and for galleries and museums.
+She creates innovative, interactive art and designs extraordinary and meaningful artworks in galleries and public spaces.
+She shows how the public realm can be successfully activated.
+Buildings, bridges, rivers, swings, bikes and gardens are transformed into opportunities for participation, curiosity and communication.
 Born in Aarhus, Denmark, Tine now lives in London, and works across the globe.
-Her projects are created in the Tine Bech Studio in London, where she collaborates with programmers, electronic engineers, fabricators and architects to create projects that place the human experience at the centre of our interactions with places, history and technology.
+Her work are created in the Tine Bech Studio in London, where she collaborates with programmers, electronic engineers, fabricators and architects to create installationsthat place the human experience at the centre of our interactions.

 - Interactive art that surprises and intrigues audiences

-- Digital projects that are defined by both a strong visual and sculptural presence
+- Digital art that are defined by both a strong visual and sculptural presence

 Dr Tine Bech has extensive practical and theoretical experience in creating social interaction as well as an understanding of why we play, including how to create: